 Based on the achievements of previous training processes promoted by CEPF and the results of the Phase II evaluation, CEPF will support the design and implementation of capacity building plans and programs in the areas prioritized in this strategic direction, particularly short-term, virtual courses to benefit CEPF partners in the four portfolio countries.
 CEPF will focus on building capacity that helps sustain results carried out under the other strategic directions.
-Special attention will be given to technical capacity building for the formulation of projects related to climate change adaptation and mitigation, sustainable finance, COVID recovery, sustainable enterprises.
+Special attention will be given to technical capacity building for the formulation of projects related to climate change adaptation and mitigation, sustainable finances, COVID-19 recovery and sustainable enterprises.
+Virtual courses may include participants working in KBAs and corridors in Argentina, Chile and Venezuela.